lizhengwei1992/Fast_Portrait_Segmentation/README.md

 - ## [residualdense_bisenet](https://github.com/lizhengwei1992/Fast_Portrait_Segmentation/blob/master/models/residualdense_bisenet.py)<sup>[15][23][24]</sup>

     Attention model is a potential module in the segmentation task.
 I use a very light residual-dense net as the backbone of the Context Path.
-The details about fussion of last features in Contxt Path is not clear in the paper(BiSenet).
+The details about fussion of last features in Contxt Path is not clear in the paper(BiSeNet: Bilateral Segmentation Network for Real-time Semantic Segmentation).

-# Speed Analysis()
+# Speed Analysis

 TODO